lizadams/CMAQ-WS-old/content/6-visualize-results-with-verdi/b-run-verdi/index.en.md

 ---
-title: Use VERDI to visualize the change in Ozone and PM2.5 due to reducing emissions from PT_EGU sources in New York
+title: "Use VERDI to visualize the change in Ozone and PM2.5 due to reducing emissions from PT_EGU sources in New York"
 weight: 20
 ---